Red Riding Hood 2

 3. Gather the data in Excel

-4. Put the data in RawGraphs and export svg
+4. Put the data in RawGraphs and export as svg

-5. Clean and type the letter in Illustrator
+5. Remove the numbers and type each letter in Illustrator

 7. Compile in MS Word